scenario-labs/model-police/README.md

 The model police inspector takes as input either a model `state_dict`, a checkpoint path, or a folder path containing full models such as Flux.1 Dev.

 The model police inspector requires a list of dictionaries in the folder `model_dictionaries` in the following form: `(model)_(type)_(framework)(_*).csv` where `model` is a model class identifier ('sdxl', 'flux', 'sd1-5', ...), `type` is checkpoint type ('full', 'lora', or components such as 'transformer', 'unet', 'vae', 'text-encoder', 'text-encoder-2', 'safety-checker') and `framework` is the model code format ('diffusers', 'bfl', 'kohya', ...).
 Anything after in the model dictionary name is ignored.
-The scripts `./checkpoinit dump model.safetensors` and `./dump_from_diffusers repo_id` enable to easily dump new model dictionary either from a checkpoint file or folder, or for any diffusers' library pipeline.
+The scripts `./checkpoint keys model.safetensors` and `./dump_from_diffusers repo_id` enable to easily dump new model dictionary either from a checkpoint file or folder, or for any diffusers' library pipeline.

 It's possible to use it as a command line: